irosenb/hakka-newsletter/README.md

 Since this isn't a blog, you can push changes as much as you want.
 Commit the changes you've been working on, then `git push` to Github.

+## Pulling

+Sometimes, other people might work on the newsletter as well.
+If so, do a `git pull` of the changes so that you can work on the most recent changes.